There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

 In other words, if you need a degree in chemistry to understand the list of ingredients, the food is bad for you.
 If you see a ton of added sugars and fat or other regular baddies, the food is bad for you.

 Did you know?
-Most peanut butters out there have unhealthy palm oil fat and sugar (with some having other nasties).
-Salad dressings are usually a mixture of artificial flavors, chemicals and low-quality oils/vinegars to keep production costs low.
+Most peanut butters out there have unhealthy palm oil fat and sugar (with others having various flavors and other chemicals) – always go for the 100% peanut butter types.

 Real food is very hard to come by nowadays.
 Even most of the food that we can eat in restaurants is not “real food” and it’s clearly not suited for a healthy fatty liver diet: saturated fats, fried foods, the use of ingredients that are full of preservatives and other additives – a ticking bomb for our livers.